chicew/assignment--T1-and-T3/README.md

 # ICTP-selection-assignment
-This is a repo of selection assignment.(no other use...)
+This is a repo of selection assignment.(...)